 - Telecommuting should only be done on a state-owned computer, which has many of these guidelines for telecommuting already in place.

-- Cal Poly-provided antivirus, Symantec Endpoint Protection, should be installed and the operating system firewall enabled.
+- Cal Poly-provided antivirus, Sophos Central Endpoint Protection, should be installed and the operating system firewall enabled.
 Refer to our Antivirus Download page for details.

 - Ensure only required software for official duties installed on the computer.